Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/normalviewrestoredproperties/getautoadjust/_index.md

 ---
 title: getAutoAdjust
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/normalviewrestoredproperties/getautoadjust/
+url: /php-java/aspose.slides/normalviewrestoredproperties/getautoadjust/
 ---

-## getAutoAdjust()  function
+## getAutoAdjust()  method

   Specifies whether the size of the side content region should compensate for the new size when resizing the window containing the view within the application Read/write  boolean.

-### Result
+### Returns
 boolean